dhis2/wow-backend/dhis2_db_migration_guidelines.md

 We may have multiple migration scripts (as sql files or java classes) for a single release.
 For eg: 2.31.1 , 2.31.2,........, 2.31.100

 Developers can decide whether they need to _append_ their migrations to an already existing migration file (Say V2.31.1) or they can create a new migration file (V2.31.2).
+In most cases, it is ideal to create new migration file for your changes, by picking up the next unused integer for the patch version.

 _flyway_schema_history_ table looks like this